 Salinas is still the city we receive by far the largest number of pets from, despite the city operating their own shelter.
 Most of the pets coming to us from Salinas arrive as owner surrenders, which Hitchcock Road Animal Services does not accept.
-Because of this, your SPCA began a focused, extremely low-cost Spay and Neuter program targeting pets owned by residents of Salinas and Seaside in 2018.
-From July 1, 2022, to June 30, 2023, we spayed and neutered 7,170 pets at our clinic and by providing grants to multiple local rescue groups and spay/neuter providers to reduce pet overpopulation.
+Because of this, your SPCA began a focused, extremely low-cost Spay and Neuter program targeting pets owned by residents of Salinas and Seaside in 2018, later expanding to South County cities.
+In 2023, we spayed and neutered 7,482 pets at our clinic and by providing grants to multiple local rescue groups and spay/neuter providers to reduce pet overpopulation.

-Six percent of the pets who need us come from owners outside Monterey County.
+Five percent of the pets who need us come from owners outside Monterey County.
 Owners tell us that their local shelters will not accept their pets due to limited or managed intake and they have nowhere else to turn.